 • The proper lighting – LED lighting, for instance – within display cabinets, on shelves and countertops, and in refrigerated spaces makes food and other items stand out more.
 You want your customers to browse, and to be able to easily see everything there is for purchase.

-• Floor lamps, spreading a light that is warm, yet not overpoweringly bright, are often placed beside comfortable lounge chairs or sofas to create a relaxed and homey atmosphere.
+• Floor lamps, spreading a warm light, yet not overpoweringly bright, are often placed beside comfortable lounge chairs or sofas to create a relaxed and homey atmosphere.
 This type of lighting is ideal for conversation nooks.

 • Table lamps should spread enough bright light to allow customers to comfortably read or use electronic devices.